redwoodjs/redwood/CONTRIBUTING.md

 Congratulations, you're all setup!
 Any changes you make in the Redwood Framework should be reflected in your Redwood Project.

-> You may have to restart the dev server...

 ### Testing the CLI in Your Project

 While you can test the CLI using `yarn rwfw`, there's an easier way.